 Deliberations Regarding IGO Immunity and Registrant Rights

-The EPDP team noted the report that an external legal expert, Professor Edward Swaine, had provided to the IGO-INGO Access to Curative Rights Protections PDP, which included the conclusion that requiring a complainant to submit to Mutual Jurisdiction, as is the case under the UDRP and URS, can amount to a waiver of jurisdictional immunity by an IGO.
-Relatedly, the EPDP team acknowledged that removing this requirement for IGO Complainants could prejudice a registrant’s right and ability to have an initial UDRP or URS determination reviewed judicially.
-In addition, the EPDP team recognized that a successful assertion of immunity by an IGO means that the court in question will decline to proceed with the case, with the result that the outcome of the initial UDRP or URS determination will therefore stand.
+The EPDP team noted that an external legal expert, Professor Edward Swaine, had been engaged previously to provide subject matter advice to the IGO-INGO Access to Curative Rights Protections PDP.
+The EPDP team discussed Professor Swaine’s conclusion that requiring a complainant to submit to Mutual Jurisdiction, as is the case under the UDRP and URS, can amount to a waiver of jurisdictional immunity by an IGO.
+Conversely, the EPDP team acknowledged that removing this requirement for IGO Complainants could prejudice a registrant’s right and ability to have an initial UDRP or URS determination reviewed judicially, in that a successful assertion of immunity by an IGO means that the court in question will decline to proceed with the case.
+The EPDP team took note of the fact that Professor Swaine had suggested a few alternatives that could be pursued as a policy solution.

-The EPDP team considered several proposals that could allow for the recognition of IGO privileges and immunities without adversely affecting a registrant’s right to file proceedings in a court: in particular, the benefits and risks of developing an appeal process internal to the UDRP (i.e., where appeals from an initial UDRP panel decision would be reviewed by a panel comprising experienced UDRP panelists) compared with allowing for a voluntary arbitration process.
+The EPDP team discussed several proposals that could allow for the recognition of IGO privileges and immunities without adversely affecting a registrant’s right to file proceedings in a court: in particular, the benefits and risks of developing an appeal process internal to the UDRP (i.e., where appeals from an initial UDRP panel decision would be reviewed by a panel comprising experienced UDRP panelists) compared with allowing for a voluntary arbitration process.
 The EPDP team reviewed proposals concerning the required elements for either an appeal process or an arbitration option, covering matters ranging from the selection of an appeals panel or arbitral tribunal and how to ensure their neutrality, to the procedural rules that should apply to either process option.
-While some EPDP team members believed that an internal appeals process was the most efficient path forward (e.g. pointing to the process that Nominet has been using in the “.uk” ccTLD), ultimately, other members of the Work Track did not agree and preferred making the option of voluntary arbitration explicit in the UDRP and URS.
+Initially, some EPDP team members believed that an internal appeals process was the most efficient path forward (e.g., pointing to the process that Nominet has been using in the “.uk” ccTLD), but other members of the Work Track thought that making the option of voluntary arbitration explicit in the UDRP and URS was the more appropriate solution.

-Having accepted that it would be appropriate to continue to work on an arbitration process rather than an internal appeal mechanism, the EPDP team discussed what aspects of an arbitration proceeding would need to be incorporated into the UDRP and URS as requirements.
-The EPDP team reached agreement on several elements, e.g., the arbitration must be conducted as a substantive review of the case, and in UDRP cases the registrar’s lock on the disputed domain must be maintained for the duration of the relevant proceedings.
-At this stage, however, the EPDP team was not able to reach preliminary agreement on two specific questions:
+The EPDP team ultimately agreed to work on an arbitration process rather than an internal appeal mechanism and reached agreement on several elements that needed to be incorporated into the UDRP and URS as requirements, e.g., the arbitration must be conducted as a substantive review of the case, and in UDRP cases the registrar’s lock on the disputed domain must be maintained for the duration of the relevant proceedings.
+The EPDP team decided to seek public input on other key aspects regarding an arbitration option.
+In its Initial Report, which it published for Public Comments in September 2021, the EPDP team requested community feedback on the following two questions:

 Whether a losing registrant should have the ability to preserve the option to go to arbitration if it decides to first file a case in court and the court declines to hear the merits of the case; and